-“Bremer] takes a biographical approach to detail how Puritans’ ideas and values ultimately contributed to the forming of our American government and institutions. . . .He effectively... [continued in Reviews below]”—Library Journal
+“Bremer] takes a biographical approach to detail how Puritans’ ideas and values ultimately contributed to the forming of our American government and institutions. . . .He effectively presents the distinct and evolving... [continued in Reviews below]”—Library Journal

 An introduction to the diverse lives of the Puritan founders by a leading expert